The large companion book for the new Beatles documentary, The Beatles: Get Back, is a winner!

 In a total of just 21 days of recording from January 2nd through January 31st, the songs became more polished, and The Beatles pulled off their rooftop concert.

-That’s when they nailed the film versions of “Two Of Us”, “The Long And Winding Road”, and the final song recorded, “Let It Be”.
+That’s when they nailed the film versions of “Two Of Us”, “The Long And Winding Road”, and the final song recorded that January, “Let It Be”.
 Those performances were the highlights of the original movie.
 Without them, they really wouldn’t have had enough good songs to put an album together.
 Of course then they could have saved those songs for Abbey Road, and Paul could have given them the full production treatment any way he wished.

 If you really want to know what The Beatles were thinking during the recording of Let It Be, this book will fill you in on all of it…plus you get the photos.
 The $60 list price book was marked down to $30 on Amazon in 2022.

 Having finished the filming and the live style of recording (without overdubs), The Beatles soon decided to convince George Martin to help them record an album the way they had in the past, and the result was Abbey Road which was completed in August of 1969.
-At least eight of the songs on that album were introduced by the group during the Let It Be sessions.
+At least eleven of the songs on that album were introduced by the group during the Let It Be sessions.

 The Let It Be box set is out, and the nearly 8-hour Get Back documentary is now on Disney+, it’s being released on DVD and Blu-ray, but the original release date of February 8th, 2022 was postponed to July 12th, 2022 due to a technical problem.